My wife and I finish each other’s sentences — but not for the reasons you might think.

 On the other hand, she loves to visit a spa for a deep-tissue massage.
 One time, while accompanying her for a couples’ session, she woke me up claiming my snoring was taking away from her relaxing experience.
 I should probably stick to the bike.

 Don’t get me wrong — we love each other to death (both figuratively and literally).
 But the increasingly frequent finishing of each other’s sentences is more survival than shared passions.
 Something sinister is going on between our ears — and I point to Father Time.
 Cobwebs?
 Rust?
 Whatever it is, having a tag-team partner during this stretch of time is priceless.

 These moments can be as simple as me walking into a room and discovering a fog of confusion enveloping my brain.

-“What did I come in here for,” I find myself saying with regularity.
+“Why did I come in here?”
+I find myself saying with regularity.

 This new development in our relationship is actually leading to new experiences together.
 Puzzles or brainteasers are good examples.
-While doing these alone probably yields self-satisfaction, doing them together not only allows us to do them more quickly, but working together usually ends up with us laughing at how each other’s minds work.
+While doing these alone probably yields self-satisfaction, doing these together not only allows us to do them more quickly but working together usually ends up with us laughing at how each other’s minds work.
 Or don’t.

-They say the difference between getting old and older is that in the latter you never stop learning or doing new things.
+They say the difference between getting old and older is the latter group never stops learning or doing new things.
 From what I’m finding, with the help of my wife, we might make this destination together.
 That and share a few laughs along the way.